Centralian Advocate: Early history

 The Centralian Advocate was first published on 24 May 1947.
 The newspaper was founded by Charles Henry "Pop" Chapman who had made his fortune gold mining in the Tanami Desert.
 The first edition contained a mix of news and opinion from Alice Springs and around the world.
 Mention was made of a predecessor, The Dead Heart, which was described as a "news sheet" that published 30 editions in seven months.

 Walter Allan was the inaugural editor.
 Alan Wauchope was editor and part-owner in January 1950 when the Centralian Advocate building on Railway Terrace was destroyed by fire, causing damage estimated at £15,000 and prompting the newspaper to criticise the lack of a fire brigade at that time in Alice Springs.

 Reg Harris recalls that during his time as the editor Wauchope "very seldom had to leave the office as he had dozens of unpaid amateur reporters who would bring him stories with no more reward then the sighting of their article in print".

-War hero Jim Bowditch wrote for the newspaper from 1950 to 1954 and later become editor of the NT News.
+War hero James "Jim" Bowditch wrote for the newspaper from 1950 to 1954 and later become editor of the NT News.
 Bowditch used the newspaper to campaign for the right of Aboriginal people with white heritage to receive full citizenship.
 Bowditch was active in community affairs through his interests in politics, theatre and cricket.
 Chapman sold the business in April 1949 to Wauchope, Ron Morcom and Mrs J. H. McArthur.
 There were several other owners before News Corp bought the Centralian Advocate in 1966.

 In the 1970s the newspaper was criticised for the lack of positive stories about Aboriginal people and related coverage and for a lack of Aboriginal employment.
 This was cited as the reason for the establishment of the Central Australian Aboriginal Media Association in 1980.
 Related to this, in 1983, the Supreme Court of the Northern Territory ordered the destruction of an edition of the newspaper because it "breached traditional Aboriginal cultural protocols by printing photographs of a camp where someone had dies during protests against the construction of a dam on a local Arrernte women's sacred site".